7Cav/cScripts/README.md

 ## CAV Functions
 CAV Functions are usable functions and scripts that can be called.
 You can read more about hte scripts bellow or visit the mission Function Viewer in the editor.

+### Main and basic functions
+`initMain`: initMain is used to call appon a stadgeing area crate.
+It fills a crate allot of equipment, adds insignia and quick selections.
+It also adds a ReGear button.
+The scripts works with addAction and ACE action.
+`initMainSandbox`: initMainSandbox work identical to initMain except that it adds a VirtualArsenal as well.

+`flag`: flag is a just a small function that changes a given flagpoles flag texture.

 ### Insignia Selection
 The insignia selection is called by `cScripts_fnc_initMain` and `cScripts_fnc_initMainSandbox` base crate scripts.
 In order to add a insignia you first need to define it in `CfgUnitInsignia.hpp` then add it to `fn_initInsigniaSelections.sqf` using the `cScripts_fnc_addInsigniaSelection` function.